jamesmontemagno/Xamarin.Plugins/README.md

 #### Important

 * Ensure namespaces are the same
 * Ensure that Assembly Names are the same.
-You will see all of mine are called Refractored.Xam.Messages.dll in all projects!S
+You will see all of mine are called Refractored.Xam.Messages.dll in all projects!

 #### Upcoming PCL Plugins